 - How to fix faceted navigation issues

 - How to use faceted navigation to get more traffic

-Many people refer to faceted navigation as simply ‘filters.’
+Many people also refer to faceted navigation as ‘faceted search’, or simply ‘filters’.

-You will most commonly find this type of navigation on the category pages of:
+You will find this type of navigation on various types of sites; here are some examples:

 Faceted navigation works by filtering listings on category pages by their attributes.
 As mentioned, listings will often be:

 Attributes vary by site, but common examples include: